 By: Sharon Aron Baron

-It was done rather hastily, since last year they were given over a month’s notice for a proclamation.
+It was done rather hastily since they were given over a month’s notice for a proclamation last year.
 This year, many volunteers couldn’t make the meeting and therefore were missing.

 So what was the big rush this year?

 Nothing really, but it just so happened to coincide with Mayor Harry Dressler’s annual State of the City address, and quite possibly, an astute city official realized they needed some warm bodies filling the seats to clap during his speech.

 I felt almost sad for the dozens of faithful men and women in blue who came because they were summoned by Deputy Carl Fitzgerald to be recognized, not realizing that they were just being lured to be seat warmers.

 Not to say that the State of the City address wasn’t important.
 I mean, the City didn’t even promote or advertise it.
 No invites went out, and I didn’t even see chamber members there, so it seemed put together at the last minute.
 I remember when former Mayor Beth Talabisco did her State of the City speeches.
 She always had an audience there – voluntarily.
 I couldn’t tell if they were there to hear her speak or maybe to look at her.
 She was always smiling a lot and connected with everyone.